-Today more than 150 Eagles fans will make the 26.2 mile trek from Selhurst Park to Trafalgar Square to raise money for the Palace for Life Foundation.
-Here you can find out everything you need to know about this remarkable feat for a good cause.
+More than 150 Eagles fans will be walking 26.2 miles from Selhurst Park to Trafalgar Square on Saturday 12th October to raise money for the Palace for Life Foundation.
+Here you can find out everything you need to know about the third annual Marathon March, powered by Utilita.

 Why is the March happening?

 The Foundation supports more than 14,000 young people across south London every year.
 They use the power of Palace to focus on young people who face severe challenges in their lives, including mental health, social exclusion, obesity, disability and finding employment.

 Proceeds raised from the Marathon March will go towards the Foundation’s flagship mental health intervention programme, Team Mates, which helps primary school children to build their self-confidence and emotional resilience in order to reduce their chances of developing mental health problems later in life.
 Team Mates currently runs in 13 schools but with additional funding, could extend further and include mental health awareness training for teachers.
 Read more here.

 Where can I catch the fundraisers on the route?

 The walk starts at Selhurst Park at 8am, passing through Richmond Park and Kew and along the embankment to Trafalgar Square, via the House of Commons.

 10.30-11.15: Morning rest stop – Windmill Tea Rooms, Windmill Rd, Wimbledon, SW19 5NQ

 13.00-14.00: Lunch stop, The Botanist on the Green, 3-5 Kew Green, Richmond, TW9 3AA

 15.30-16.00: Afternoon rest stop – The Butcher’s Hook, 477 Fulham Rd, Fulham, London SW6 1HL